 Arbitrary Arrest: There were reports the government carried out arrests without informing the individual of the charge, notably in cases of alleged violations of state security regulations.
 In these cases, authorities did not give notice to the individual or to family members regarding the subject of the inquiry or arrest.

 Pretrial Detention: Lengthy pretrial detention occurred, especially in cases involving state security.
-The speed with which these cases were brought to trial increased, as it did the previous year, with a higher number of State Security Court acquittals and convictions in comparison with recent years.
-In May the Ras al-Khaimah and Abu Dhabi emirates announced the process of electronically tagging low risk offenders, including prisoners on parole or defendants facing trial, as an alternative to pretrial detention and imprisonment.
+The speed with which these cases were brought to trial increased, as it did in the previous year, with a higher number of State Security Court acquittals and convictions in comparison with recent years.
+As a result of COVID-19, the government increased its use of video teleconferencing measures for litigation procedures.
+In December 2019 the Ministry of Interior announced the nationwide implementation of an electronic police surveillance system to track low-risk offenders as an alternative to pretrial detention and imprisonment, following earlier pilot programs in Abu Dhabi, Ras al-Khaimah, and Sharjah.
 There was no estimate available of the percentage of the prison population in pretrial status.
-In December 2018 the State Security Court at the Federal Supreme Court upheld a 10-year prison sentence and fine of one million AED ($272,000) issued in May 2018 against citizen and human rights activist Ahmed Mansoor.
-Mansoor spent more than a year in pretrial detention leading to the initial verdict.
-Mansoor was convicted under the cybercrime law of insulting the “status and prestige of the UAE and its symbols” and of seeking to damage the country’s relationship with its neighbors by publishing false information on social media.
-According to human rights organizations, Mansoor was held in solitary confinement without access to lawyers and granted only a limited number of family visits.
+In December 2018 the State Security Court at the Federal Supreme Court upheld a 10-year prison sentence and significant fine issued in May 2018 against citizen and human rights activist Ahmed Mansoor.
+Mansoor spent more than one year in pretrial detention leading to the initial verdict.
+Mansoor was convicted under the cybercrime law of insulting the “status and prestige of the UAE and its symbols” and of seeking to damage the country’s relationship with its neighbors by publishing information critical of those governments on social media.
+According to human rights organizations, Mansoor was held in solitary confinement without access to a mattress or other basic necessities or to lawyers and granted only a limited number of family visits.
+In December the Ministry of Foreign Affairs and International Cooperation refuted allegations of Mansoor’s ill health and physical abuse.
+The ministry asserted the government had afforded Mansoor all legal and constitutional rights, as well as access to necessary medical care and regular visits from family members.
 Mansoor remained in prison at year’s end.

 e.
 Denial of Fair Public Trial